robertzielinski/incubit/README.md

 Set reCAPTCHA v2 Checkbox ("I'm not a robot" Checkbox) keys in `.env` file.
 You can get your own keys [here](https://www.google.com/recaptcha).

-Keys provided below are just sample keys to run project quickly on localhost.
+Keys provided below are just sample keys to run project quickly on `localhost`.
 Generate your own and keep securely when deploying on production!

 The main purpose of using reCAPTCHA is protection from: